 PM must rise to the occasion and ensure justice for martyred soldiers: Manmohan Singh

-New Delhi, June 22: Former Prime Minister, Dr. Manmohan Singh on Monday said that Prime Minister, Narendra Modi must be mindful of the implications of his words.
+New Delhi, June 22: Former Prime Minister, Dr Manmohan Singh on Monday said that Prime Minister, Narendra Modi must be mindful of the implications of his words.
 He cannot China to use them as a vindication of their position, the former PM also said.

 In a statement, Singh said that disinformation is no substitute for diplomacy and decisive leadership and the PM must rise to the occasion to ensure justice for Colonel Santosh Babu and the jawans who have made the ultimate sacrifice and resolutely defended our territorial integrity.